parabolic/parabolic.github.io/_posts/2021-04-07-iac-pipelines-with-terraform-and-cloud-build.markdown

   <b style="font-size:0.7vw" >Figure 9.
 Cloud Build Execution times.</b>
 </p>
 <br/>
 That is all for now.
 For any suggestions or questions, feel free to contact me.
-If you like what I am doing, do not forget to share.
+If you like what I am doing, don't forget to share this blog post.

 [Cloud Build]: https://cloud.google.com/build